What are the Distinctive and Special Aluminum Features?

 Aluminum is the third most existing element in the world after oxygen and silicon.
-It is derived from bauxite ore with electrolyze method.
-It is interesting that, though widely used, industrial use of the material date back to very close time, 1886.
-This is why we can name it as the youngest metal.
+It is derived from bauxite ore with the electrolyze method.
+It is interesting that, though widely used, industrial use of the material date back to a very close time, 1886.
+This is why we can name it the youngest metal.

 As Bor Aluminum Company, we know and value the importance of aluminum metal.
 We are one of the best aluminum billet manufacturers in our country.
 And we export our products to more than 77 countries.

 We know that aluminum material is used in so many different areas.
 And we know that it has so many benefits when compared to the other metals.
 So, what are the distinctive features of aluminum?
 Does it have more valuable specialties when compared to other types of metals?
 As an expert in the industry, we will explain the important features of aluminum metal in this post.

 We mentioned that the start of the industrial use of aluminum is 1886.
 But the invention of it dates back to the beginning of the century, 1807.
 Sir Humprey Davy is the first person who derived it.
 After him, Hans Christian Oersted, Frederick Wöhler, and Henri Sainte-Claire Deville have improved new methods of the derivation of aluminum.

 But the industrial use began in 1886 in two different places; the USA and France.
 Charles Martin Hall of USA and Paul T. Herolt from France, unaware of each other, used electrolyze as a method to derive aluminum.
 This method is still being used, so that’s why we accept 1886 as the beginning of the industrialized use of aluminum.

 After the invention of the dynamo in 1886 by Werner Von Siemens and Bayer Process in 1892 by K.J.Bayer, the manufacturing of aluminum has got so easy as for industrial purposes.

 The chart of the historical improvements of aluminum;